-Application must be approved prior to the LEA/ charter school receiving the allotment.

-FORMULA: Allocations to eligible LEAs/charter schools are made on the basis of their relative shares of funds under Title I, Part A for the preceding fiscal year.
+Application must be approved prior to the LEA/ charter school relative shares of funds under Title I, Part A for the preceding fiscal year.
 No LEA may receive an allocation that is less than \$10,000.
-If funds are insufficient to provide the \$10,000 minimum allocation to each eligible LEA (i.e., each LEA that received Title I, Part A funds for the preceding fiscal year), the SEA must provide each eligible LEA with an allocation in an amount that is ratably reduced below \$10,000, consistent with section 4105(b).
+If funds are insufficient to provide the \$10,000 minimum allocation to each eligible LEA (i.e., each LEA that received Title I, Part A funds for the preceding fiscal year), the SEA must provide each eligible LEA with an allocation in an amount that is ratably reduced below \$10,000, consistent with section